FredyRivera-dev/claude_converter/README.md

 ## Fine-tuning local models

-Claude Code sessions are a natural source of training data: they capture real coding conversations — tool calls, reasoning traces, multi-turn edits — in a format that maps directly to the `messages` list expected by every major fine-tuning framework.
+Claude Code sessions are a natural source of training data: they capture real coding conversations (tool calls, reasoning traces, multi-turn edits) in a format that maps directly to the `messages` list expected by every major fine-tuning framework.